gerekper/ganjaking/wp-content/plugins/betterdocs-pro/README.txt

 = 1.2.8 - 10/06/2020 =
 - Fixed: 'WP is not defined' error when using Instant Answers in external website
 - Improvement: Added more translatable strings
-- Fixed: Article sequence issue with Drag & Drop Builder
+- Fixed: Docs sequence issue with Drag & Drop Builder
 - Few minor bug fix and improvements

 = 1.2.7 - 15/04/2020 =